 This of course brings us back to the home key and the restatement of the “A” section.

-Please see the pdf below as this should help clarify things.
+Please download the pdf above as this should help clarify things.
 I would be very interested to know if anyone has the original score to see exactly how Jobim wrote this bridge.
 The chords in parentheses may or may not be in the original.
 This shouldn’t change my analysis in any way as it is quite common for harmonies to be present through implication only.